-The Gillings School of Global Public Health nearly fills an entire block on the UNC campus in Chapel Hill.
-Modern classrooms and well-equipped laboratories in four buildings — Rosenau Hall, McGavran-Greenberg Hall, Baity Labs, and the newest addition, the Michael Hooker Research Center — support our students’ learning and research experiences.
+Modern classrooms and well-equipped laboratories in four buildings–Rosenau Hall, McGavran-Greenberg Hall, Baity Labs and the Michael Hooker Research Center–support our students’ learning and research experiences.

-Comfortable meeting spaces — such as our three-story, living room atrium in the Michael Hooker Research Center — stimulate conversation, collaboration and creativity.
+Comfortable meeting spaces–such as our three-story Armfield Atrium in the Michael Hooker Research Center–stimulate conversation, collaboration and creativity.

-A 125,000 square foot, state-of-the-art, teaching and research building, the Center has transformed our School.
+A 125,000 square foot, state-of-the-art teaching and research building, the Center has transformed our school.
 It allows us to provide world-class instruction and unparalleled discovery on four floors.
-It houses laboratory researchers in nutrition, epidemiology, environmental sciences and engineering who investigate such issues as the relationship between nutrition and cancer and drinking water quality.
-Its three-floor atrium provides a dramatic space where students, faculty and staff gather informally all day long, and where formal, school-wide events take place.
+It houses laboratory researchers in nutrition, epidemiology and environmental sciences and engineering who investigate such issues as the relationship between nutrition, cancer and drinking water quality.
+Its three-floor atrium provides a dramatic space where students, faculty and staff gather informally all day long and where formal school-wide events take place.

 - Researching the link between nutrition and cancer risk